MooersLab/org-mode-voice-in/README.md

 The wave package can provide support for audible alarms like this.
 It is just a matter of coming up with the e-list code to do the summing.

+### Overflow to-dos
+If your tasks are stored in a single org-mode file for the month or for the semester for the year, you can move some of excess your to-do items to later days in the week or month.
+You could assign a priority to the task that is just at the letter level and then add a number on the day that you plan to do that task.

+However, your priorities will probably change from day to day.
+There has a danger that the todos that are assign to dates in advance will probably wind up being heavily edited once that day is reached.
+To avoid having to rewrite or edit these to-do's extensively every day, you can store these to do's in a list.

+If you do not assign a priority to these items, then Charles Hobbs calls this list the "grasscatcher list".
+You can call it the overflow list or whatever you like.
+You can store this overflow list at the top or bottom of your org-mode.
+You can navigate to the bottom of this file very quickly with the control-> command and Emacs.
+If you find moving selected tasks from the list back up the page to the current onerous, you could store this overflow list in a separate file and then copy a group of to-do's from this file opened in parallel buffer.